 \section{Moon Shadow Analysis}

-To analyze the Moon shadow, three sky maps in celestial coordinates (right ascension (R.A) and declination (DEC)) are constructed: an event map, which is centered on the Moon and covers an area of $10^{\circ}\times10^{\circ}$, is populated with the detected cosmic ray events, a background map to estimate cosmic ray deficit (both with a bin size of $0.02^{\circ}\times0.02^{\circ}$ and a significance map to determine statistical relevance.
-Accurate background estimation is crucial for separating the signal from background noise.
-To do this there are four different background estimation methods widely used as Equi-zenith angle method \cite{equizenith}, the Surrounding windows method \cite{surroundingwindow}, the Direct integral method \cite{abdo2012observation}, and the Time-Swapping method \cite{Fleysher2004}.
-In this analysis, we favor the equi-zenith angle method for its robustness in background estimation.
-This approach involves averaging cosmic ray events from off-source windows that match the on-source window in the same size, zenith angle, and time intervals, effectively reducing distortions from environmental and instrumental fluctuations, such as changes in pressure and temperature.
+To analyze the Moon shadow, three sky maps in celestial coordinates (right ascension (R.A) and declination (DEC)) are constructed: an event map, which is centered on the Moon, spans $10^{\circ}\times10^{\circ}$, a background map both with a bin size of $0.02^{\circ}\times0.02^{\circ}$ and a significance map to determine statistical relevance.
+Accurate background estimation is essential to separate the deficit signal from fluctuations.
+Several methods are widely used: the Equi-zenith angle method \cite{equizenith}, the Surrounding windows method \cite{surroundingwindow}, the Direct integral method \cite{abdo2012observation}, and the Time-Swapping method \cite{Fleysher2004}.
+In this analysis, we favor the equi-zenith angle method for its robustness.
+This approach involves averaging cosmic ray events from off-source windows that match the on-source window in the same size, zenith angle, and time intervals, effectively reducing distortions from environmental and instrumental fluctuations such as changes in pressure and temperature.
 The background estimation is conducted in the reference frame of the experiment using local coordinates (zenith angle ($\theta$) and azimuth ($\phi$)).
-We used a total of 11 windows, among them ten (10) off-source windows are symmetrically aligned on both sides of the on-source window at the same zenith angle.
+We used a total of 11 windows, among them ten (10) off-source windows symmetrically aligned on both sides of the on-source window at the same zenith angle.
 When $\theta \geq 18^\circ$, the window size remains fixed at $5{^\circ} \times 5{^\circ}$.
 However, when the zenith angle of the Moon falls below this threshold ($\theta < 18^\circ$), the windows begin to overlap.
 To address this, we introduce a variable window radius that dynamically adjusts to values smaller than $5^{\circ}$, preventing event duplication across adjacent windows and ensuring each event is captured uniquely.